The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 To learn most of the components of the Development Environment, which is described below, to install the required server software for the GeoStack and to program a webapplication this workshop will take you through the whole process to get familiar with the server and client software architecture for geospatial programming.

-The steps will include installing a spatial database, importing topographic maps from OpenStreetMap, install a JSON datastore, prepare and import geospatial datasets, install a Python webserver with a middleware Flask webapplication for data handling and finally install a NGINX webserver and program an end-user webapplication to visualize the dataset on a topographical map.
+The steps will include installing a spatial database, importing topographic maps from OpenStreetMap, install MongoDB as a datastore for JSON documents with geospatial data, prepare and import geospatial datasets in MongoDB, install a Python webserver with a middleware Flask webapplication for data handling, install a NGINX webserver and finally program an end-user webapplication to visualize the dataset on a digital topographical map.

 If you are not yet familiar with the components of the Development Environment then just take a day extra to read a little more.

-If you're in a hurry (not recommended!) or just curious then simply run the install scripts to get to a working GeoStack and webapplication more quickly.
+If you're in a hurry (not recommended!) or just curious then simply run the installation scripts to get to a working GeoStack and webapplication more quickly.

 Building the Workshop VM is documented in the cookbook 'Creating the GeoStack Workshop VM'.
-The programming assignments with a lot of background information is in the cookbook 'Workshop Assignments'.
+The cookbook 'Workshop Assignments' introduces the programming assignments with lots of background information for beginners!
+The programming assignments themselves are of course in the Jupyter Notebooks, source code files and configuration files.

 **About the 10-day GeoStack Course**
-In the GeoStack Course there are many manuals, cookbooks, installation scripts and Python programming examples to learn the details of installing, configuring, using and programming all components in the entire GeoStack.
+In the GeoStack Course there are many manuals, cookbooks, installation scripts and programming examples in Python to learn the details of installing, configuring, using and programming all components in the entire GeoStack.
-The same goes for using the datasets en programming the end-user webapplications.
+The same goes for using the datasets en programming the end-user webapplications in TypeScript + Angular and JavaScript.

-This will take a serious time investment of 10 - 20 or even 30 days of study time to read and experiment with the software and datasets but after that you will have build a GeoStack VM from scratch and you know how geospatial webapplications work!
+This will take a serious time investment of 10 - 20 or even 30 days of study time to read and experiment with the software and datasets but after that you will have build a GeoStack VM from scratch and you know how geospatial web applications work!

-You will also learn to use Docker containers to run applications and Docker Volumes to host data.
+You will also learn to use Docker Containers to run applications and Docker Volumes to host data.
-For topographical sea maps you will learn how to add OpenSeaMap data of nautical objects to your spatial database PostgreSQL/PostGIS.
+For topographical sea maps you will learn how to add the OpenSeaMap data of nautical objects to your spatial database PostgreSQL/PostGIS and visualise these objects with OpenLayers in a data layer overlay to create a digital nautical map.

-At the end of the course you will have 3 working end-user webapplications that run in your webbrowser to visualize geospatial datasets as basic programming examples for future programming projects and knowledge building:
+At the end of the course you will have 3 working end-user web applications that run in your web browser to visualize geospatial datasets as basic programming examples for future programming projects and knowledge building:
 1. a Data Dashboard with information on the datasets stored in MongoDB;
-2. a 2D map viewer webapplication with OpenLayers to plot geospatial data on OpenStreetMap and OpenSeaMap maps;
+2. a 2D map viewer web application with OpenLayers to plot geospatial data on OpenStreetMap and OpenSeaMap maps;
-3. a 3D map viewer webapplication with Cesium to plot data in a 3D map projection with the map showing a terrain elevation model to get a nice visualization when plotting datapoints with a height coordinate.
+3. a 3D map viewer web application with Cesium to plot data in a 3D map projection with the map showing a terrain elevation model to get a nice visualization when plotting datapoints with a height coordinate.
 So it's all about plotting (x,y,z) coordinates instead of just (x,y) location positions.

 Building the Course VM is documented in the cookbook 'Creating the GeoStack Course VM'.